Piolie/DjvuRleImagePlugin/README.md

 ## Tests
 This repo includes several tests that cover all cases I could think of.

-Starting with `hopper.png`, all other PNG test files were generated using XnView or GIMP; DJVURLE test files using `pamtodjvurle`.
+Starting with `hopper.png`, all other PNG test files were generated using XnView or GIMP; DJVURLE test files using `pbmtodjvurle/pamtodjvurle`.

 ## Current status: stable BETA
 I have tested the decoder with several bitonal images generated with the DjVuLibre decoder (`ddjvu -format=rle out.djvu test.djvurle`).
 There is no way to generate color RLE files with the DjVuLibre tools, so I have used Netpbm's `pbmtodjvurle` and `pamtodjvurle` to generate DjVu RLE images and the decoder has had no trouble handling any of those files.